 2001, 675 E Durant Ave, Aspen, CO 81611

 Surrounded by wine in Napa Valley lies The French Laundry – a farm-to-table fine dining with a wine list as long as its awards list.
 The Michelin Guide San Francisco awarded the restaurant their highest rating of three stars for the sixth year in a row; the owner, Thomas Keller, is the only American-born chef to have two three-starred Michelin restaurants.
 Along with the incredible food, guests can find wines from all over the world, especially those that are hard-to-get and rarely known.
 Think you’ll find the same thing each time you come to The French Laundry?
 You thought wrong.
-The food menu changes every single day, and so does the wine pairings so each visit is unique in its own way.
+The food menu and wine pairings change every single day, so each visit is unique in its own way.

 6640 Washington St., Yountville, CA 94599

 Get ready for plenty of red wine to go with the amount of meat you’ll have at Los Fuegos in the Faena Hotel in Miami Beach.
 Its owner, Francis Mallmann, is an Argentine grill master and arguably the best chef in South America.
-He brings his asado, outdoor barbecues, to Miami Beach to bring the ancient art of South American live-fire cooking to life.
+He brought his asado (outdoor barbecues) to Miami Beach where he brings the ancient art of live-fire cooking to life every night.
 The restaurant features a live grill in the middle of the restaurant so you can see your food prepared while you sip on one of the hundreds wines available.
 Remember that red always goes well with meat…

 3201 Collins Ave., Miami Beach, FL 33140

 Although all the restaurants will offer you quality service, food, and most importantly wine, the best one has to be Element 47 in Aspen, Colorado.
-Not only has the restaurant received enough awards to put it at the top of the list, but its specialty in curating so many bottles of wine means there’s no way you won’t enjoy your glass.
+Not only does the restaurant have enough awards to put it at the top of the list, but its specialty in curating and finding the rarest wines means that there’s no way you won’t enjoy your glass.